MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 Our use of shared arrangements means gives us access to efficient join plans that conventional dataflow systems cannot support.
 These join plans can **substantially** reduce the per-query resource requirements for relational queries.

 {{< note >}}
-This article has been updated from the original to reflect improvements in the cloud service.
+This article has been updated from the original to reflect the latest version of Materialize.
 The original post is [available at Frank McSherry's personal blog](https://github.com/frankmcsherry/blog/blob/master/posts/2020-11-18.md).
 {{</ note >}}